-Any student who scores a minimum 480 on the SAT Math or 20 on the ACT Math and has completed at least four years of high school mathematics, including Algebra I, Algebra II, Geometry, and one year of Advanced Algebra and Trigonometry, may be eligible to exempt without credit MATH 1011 (Mathematical Modeling) or MATH 1111 (College Algebra) or MATH 1113 (Precalculus).
+Any student who scores a minimum 480 on the SAT Math or 20 on the ACT Math and has completed at least four years of high school mathematics, including Algebra I, Algebra II, Geometry, and one year of Advanced Algebra and Trigonometry, may be eligible to exempt without credit MATH 1111 (College Algebra) or MATH 1113 (Precalculus).
 The beginning mathematics course will be determined by the student's major and background in consultation with an advisor.
-Exemption of MATH 1101, MATH 1111, or MATH 1113 does not satisfy Core Curriculum requirements for mathematics.
+Exemption of MATH 1111 or MATH 1113 does not satisfy Core Curriculum requirements for mathematics.
 Every student must have at least 3 hours of mathematics credit in a course numbered 1101 or above.